 American Sign Language (ASL) Assessment for World Language Teachers of ASL (Subtest II): Candidates are video-recorded as they respond to four constructed-response items.
-The SBOE and Pearson agreed to use a participatory scoring model until enough data was collected to convene a standard setting panel and establish a recommended passing standard for the constructed-response items.
-For the participatory scoring model, candidates are required to respond correctly to 33% of the multiple-choice section and primarily use ASL to respond to the constructed-response items.
-The videos of these responses are reviewed by Pearson's scoring team to confirm scorability.
+For tests taken prior to October 16, 2023, a participatory scoring model was used, whereby candidates were expected to primarily use ASL to respond to the constructed-response items and responses were reviewed by Pearson's scoring team to confirm scorability.